MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

 * The `query` query parameter, if provided, causes the UI to automatically execute the specified query.
-The query can appear unencoded (other than the necessary HTTP query parameter encoding of course), or it can be gzipped and base64-encoded.
+The query can appear unencoded (other than the necessary HTTP query parameter encoding of course), or it can be g-zipped and base64-encoded.
 * The `uri` query parameter, if provided, can be used to override the cluster URI that is automatically generated otherwise.
 * The `web` query parameter, if provided, can be used to determine to which UI